TaAils1440p/taailsOS/README.md

 # taailsOS
-I made my own os
+I made my own OS.

 ## How to run
 ### Linux (and MacOS)